jeanpierrefortune/calypsonet-keyple-support-website/content/resources/tools/cna-tool-basic-card-perso-app.md

 ## User Requirements and Responsibilities

-* **Target Audience:** Users familiar with Calypso Basic card personalization.
+* **Target Audience:** users familiar with Calypso Basic card personalization.
 Basic knowledge of smart card technology and security concepts is assumed.
-* **Prerequisites:** Necessary hardware (card reader, SAM reader) and software (drivers) installed and configured correctly.
+* **Prerequisites:** necessary hardware (card reader, SAM reader) and software (drivers) installed and configured correctly.
-* **Responsibilities:** Ensure correct selection of the target card and SAM, proper handling of unlock values and sensitive information, and entering the correct personalization parameters (AID, KVC, KIFs).
+* **Responsibilities:** ensure correct selection of the target card and SAM, proper handling of unlock values and sensitive information, and entering the correct personalization parameters (AID, KVC, KIFs).
-* **Usage:** Authorized personnel only.
+* **Usage:** authorized personnel only.
 Misuse or unauthorized distribution is strictly prohibited.